 The first step is eliminating inefficiency.
 Manufacturers have traditionally dealt with internal silos, long sales cycles, inaccurate quotes, struggles to deliver what the customer ordered, and internal inefficiencies that lead to costly delays and inaccuracies.

 As a manufacturer, that might seem like a daunting task… but it doesn’t have to be.
-In fact, many manufacturers in specific industries have already adopted a strong digital strategy that has led to compelling results.
+In fact, many manufacturers have already adopted a strong digital strategy using Configure Price Quote software that has led to compelling results.

 Learn more by downloading our free ebook “The Manufacturers’ Guide to Smart Commerce.”